victor7246/Competition-Solutions/PharmaConer NER/readme.md

 ### Final score

 Final macro F1 score achieved is 0.67.
+Highest score achieved is 0.91.

 ### Other links